mwiti-fidelis/Health-Assistant/README.md

 # Health assistant web link
 http://3.86.177.152:80

-Note:Ensure the correct link url is used to access the web.
+Note: Ensure the correct link url is used to access the web.

   # 🎯 Features Implemented